acardona/scripts/python/imagej/IsoView-GCaMP/README.md

 In this script, first we load all 4 3D volumes, then define an affine transform for each (as a matrix) that implements the expected rotation (plus appropriate translation that goes with it), and then load all 4 transformed views in an ImageJ hyperstack, where each channel is one of the 4 cameras.
 For simplicity, the first camera (CM00) has an identity transform.
 (The transforms are virtual thanks to [ImgLib2], no duplicated images are generated.)

-By browsing the 4D stack across its "channels" and Z slices, you will notice that, despite the rotation, there are still a number of translations pending.
-With ImageJ's ROI tools, you can quite precisely measure the translations in X,Y, and Z manually, and then type in the numbers into the matrices (in the script file itself) and re-run the script.
+By browsing the 4D stack across its "channels" and Z slices, you will notice that, despite the rotation being roughly right, there are still a number of translations pending.

+A window will open with 3 rows, showing X, Y, Z text fields to edit the translation values of CM01, CM02, CM03 relative to CM00.
+Either type in a number and push return, or use the scroll wheel to adjust the values in each field.

+This is how I do it: draw a rectangular ROI over a prominent feature, say the thickness of the nerve cord, in CM00 (the first frame).
+Then use the lower scroller in the image window to go to the CM01 (the second frame).
+Now adjust the X, Y position until the same recognized feature falls within the ROI.

+Alternatively, run the script in "persistence" mode (it's a checkbox near the "Run" button in the [Script Editor] that must be ticked prior to pushing "Run"), and then you have access to the affine transforms `aff1`, `aff2`, and `aff3` to edit them directly: they are [AffineTransform3D] instances, with methods like e.g. `setTranslation(double[])` that you can call like e.g. `aff1.setTranslation([0.0, 10.5, 0.0])` to adjust the translation in the Y axis.

 ### Step 2: define a ROI for cropping